aws-samples/communication-developer-services-reference-architectures/README.md

 ### Simple CMS or Static Website Host

 #### Description
-Sometimes Marketers need a simple way to host images and attachments that need to be referenced in Pinpoint or SES emails.
+Sometimes marketers need a simple way to host images and attachments that need to be referenced in Pinpoint or SES emails.
 They may also need to host a small static website to serve as a landing page for a particular marketing campaign.

 This architecture will deploy an S3 bucket along with a CloudFront Distribution to allow for simple hosting of images and attachments for Pinpoint emails, Hosting a static website, or other file hosting needs.

 Using AWS CloudFront will quickly distribute files from a geographic edge location that is closest to the requesting user.

-WARNING! - ANY FILES UPLOADED TO THIS CMS WILL BE AVAILABLE TO THE PUBLIC.
+** WARNING! - ANY FILES UPLOADED TO THIS CMS WILL BE AVAILABLE TO THE PUBLIC.
 DO NOT USE THIS TO STORE ANY THING YOU WOULDN'T WANT THE ENTIRE WORLD TO SEE.
-THIS SHOULD ONLY BE USED TO HOST IMAGES/FILES YOU WOULD WANT TO INCLUDE IN EMAILS AND PUBLIC WEBSITES.
+THIS SHOULD ONLY BE USED TO HOST IMAGES/FILES YOU WOULD WANT TO INCLUDE IN EMAILS AND PUBLIC WEBSITES. **

 #### Architecture Diagram